 What’s your out of the office style?

-Do you prefer the fun out-of-office emails or the straight-to-the-point, brief ones?
-Have you ever receive an automatic reply that you though was unlike any others?
-Let us know in the comments below!
+I wonder: do you prefer the fun out-of-office emails or the straight-to-the-point, brief ones?
+Have you ever received an automatic reply that you thought was unlike any others?
+Let me know in the comments below!